platformsh/platformsh-docs/contributing/content-style.md

 ## Style defaults

-This style guide does not aim to cover every possible situation.
+This style guide doesn't aim to cover every possible situation.
 If you come across something not addressed here, look for guidance in the [Google developer documentation style guide](https://developers.google.com/style).
 For a quick summary of that guide, see the [Google style guide highlights](https://developers.google.com/style/highlights).